guybrush/nexus/README.md

                                               \_`---´___`---´-´
                                                /../..\ /..\..\

-* nexus is basically a mashup of [npm], [dnode], redis and couchdb.
+* nexus is basically a mashup of [npm], [dnode] and [forever].
-* nexus provides a cli and a dnode/redis/couchdb-interface to install, uninstall, start, stop and observe local and remote programs (npm packages).
+* nexus provides a cli and a dnode-interface to install, uninstall, start, stop and observe local and remote programs (npm packages).
-* the nexus-server is a node-tcp-server, which can be accessed via these interfaces.
-* programs are controlled by monitor-servers (node-tcp-servers)
-* monitor-servers are connected to unix-sockets or a dnode-server or redis or couchdb. these tools can be used to control the programs.
 * all the config, logs and programs live in `~/.nexus` by default.
-* nexus is inspired by [forever].

 ## install